intel/iodlr/containers/wordpress/README.md

 * wp4.2_php7.4_base_https contains the bare minimum needed to execute WordPress4.2 / PHP7.4 and establish
 a baseline.
 The following modifications were made to wp_base in addition to containerization:
   * php-fpm7.4
-* wp4.2_php7.4_opt_https builds upon wp4.2_php7.4_base_https and has the following additions
+* wp4.2_php7.4_opt_https builds upon wp4.2_php7.4_base_https and has the following additions:
   * BOLTing of PHP
-  * Intel QAT accelerator with SW mode for TLS
+  * Intel QAT accelerator with SW mode for TLS1.3
   * PHP Zend framework now uses large pages
   * MariaDB now uses large pages and additional tuning
   * NUMA optimization/multi instance (must be done via pinning, see below)
     * Note that for NUMA optimization/pinning you may do this with the base container if you wish to isolate this optimization.

 * wp5.6_php8.0_base_https contains the bare minimum needed to execute WordPress5.6 / PHP8.0.
-* wp5.6_php8.0_opt_https builds upon wp5.6_php8.0_base_https and has the following additions
+* wp5.6_php8.0_opt_https builds upon wp5.6_php8.0_base_https and has the following additions:
   * PHP JIT
   * BOLTing of PHP
-  * Intel QAT accelerator with SW mode for TLS
+  * Intel QAT accelerator with SW mode for TLS1.3
   * PHP Zend framework now uses large pages
   * MariaDB now uses large pages and additional tuning
   * NUMA optimization/multi instance (must be done via pinning, see below)